 The Lala-land factor and how greens exploit it

-The late 1970ies saw the rise of various green political movements in Europe.
+The late 1970s saw the rise of various green political movements in Europe.
 Today they are a fundamental feature of any European parliament.
 Ever since they were known as those who would fight for Mother Nature and on the side for progressive politics.

 The Greens had their moment but now they become more like an old and established political force that has forgotten its origins.
-Being part of the establishment demanded compromise and all the compromise has led the greens to abandon some most of their fundamental values.
+Being part of the establishment demanded compromise and all the compromise has led the Greens to abandon most of their fundamental values.
 That’s something they can never admit of course so they reach for the stars.
 If it’s unreachable they will never be judged on the real merit of their ideas.

 Every movement has its diehards who will never compromise on certain core issues and no matter what someone might think of them; those fundamental positions are the lifeblood of change and progress.
 Those fundamentalists rattle on the iron gates of the societal structure we live in.
-With time there is an ever-growing fraction of Realists which try to weave the lofty goals into a fabric that stands the test of real life on the ground.
+With time there is an ever-growing fraction of Realists who try to weave the lofty goals into a fabric that stands the test of real life on the ground.
 It’s a healthy balance as long as both movements are given their free roam.
 The Germans have nice names for them, Fundis for the fundamentalists and Realos for the realists – let’s stick with those very fitting descriptions for the sake of this post.

 What’s the issue here?
 Let’s cut an example – Greens demand an all-electric transport sector with supplementary hydrogen fuelling the vehicles that cannot possibly be powered with electricity alone such as the heavy gear.
-This supposedly frees us from nasty pollutants and shall prepare the way into a better world.
+This supposedly frees us from nasty pollutants and shall prepare the way for a better world.
 Among many discussions that can be held on those issues right now is also the one on how realistic or economically feasible those goals are.

 The real reason to go for the stars and not more earthly objectives is that there is o need to ever implement one of the lofty policies.
 The problem is left over to future generations to deal with.
-That closes the issue for the Greens but the world is left stranded with problems nobody really cares about.
+That closes the issue for the Greens but the world is left stranded with problems nobody cares about.

 When I presented what damage fine particulates do to human health to the Austrian Greens, I expected them to immediately join the fight against diesel.
 To my greatest surprise, they not only ducked the issue – they even did their utmost to stymie the issue as best they could.
-I should add that Austria is having a general election in some months’ time so the greens did not want to enter a fight that would have potentially pitted them against some of those they would have wanted to tie up with, in a coalition.
+I should add that Austria is having a general election in some months’ time so the Greens did not want to enter a fight that would have potentially pitted them against some of those they would have wanted to tie up with, in a coalition.

 This is very understandable from a tactical point of view but equally regrettable from a fundamental point of view.
 What was the basic mantra of the greens again?
 Yep – protecting the environment and saving the planet from those who want to spoil it to death.

-It’s the line in the sand that any person or organization should have and which says, here and no further I will go in order to compromise.
-Just imagine the various pressure groups who want to abolish the death penalty in the US to agree on selective executions in order to chime better with the general population.
+It’s the line in the sand that any person or organization should have and which says, here and no further I will go to compromise.
+Just imagine the various pressure groups who want to abolish the death penalty in the US to agree on selective executions to chime better with the general population.
 They can’t.
 Of course, they can’t as abolishing death meted out by humans is their core mantra.
 Take that away and the cohesive glue of the group is gone.

 Not so with the greens.
 In the interest of preserving power, the holy cow is slaughtered.
 Environmental protection is not the Holy Grail anymore – preservation of power is.